German cruiser Admiral Hipper: Operation Weserübung

 Group 2 was sighted at 14:50 by a Short Sunderland, and signal intelligence indicated enemy ships were operating nearby.
 In order to clarify the situation, at 17:50 Admiral Hipper launched an Arado seaplane in the direction of Trondheim.
 The Arado reported no activity in the approaches to Trondheim and then made an emergency landing in Eide Municipality, since the weather was too bad to land at Admiral Hipper in open sea.
 After trying to purchase fuel from locals, the aircrew were detained and handed over to the police.
 The Royal Norwegian Navy Air Service captured the Arado, which was painted in Norwegian colors and used by the Norwegians until 18 April when it was evacuated to Britain.

 When steaming at maximum speed through the long and narrow Trondheim Fjord towards Trondheim, Admiral Hipper successfully passed herself off as a British warship long enough to get past the Norwegian coastal artillery batteries.
 After the ships forced the most narrow part of the fjord between 04:04 and 04:14, one Norwegian battery belatedly opened fire but to no effect.
 Admiral Hipper responded with two salvoes from the rear turrets.
 The two remaining Arado seaplanes were flown off to scout and check for suitable places for airplane and seaplane bases.
-One of the airplanes also attacked a coastal battery with bombs.
+One of the aircraft also attacked a coastal battery with bombs.
 The cruiser entered the harbor and anchored at 05:25 to disembark the mountain troops.
 A German tanker which was scheduled to refuel Group 2 at Trondheim failed to show up, and the ships had to remain in harbor because of fuel shortage.

 On 10 April an Arado seaplane from Scharnhorst brought orders from Lütjens to attempt a breakout and return to Germany together with the two battleships on the following night.
 Admiral Hipper left Trondheim at 21:30, escorted by Friedrich Eckoldt.
-The two ships first steamed Northwest to clear the Norwegian coast.
+The two ships first steamed northwest to clear the Norwegian coast.
 On 11 April, at 02:50, Friedrich Eckoldt returned to Trondheim due to bad weather and lack of fuel.
 This same bad weather allowed Admiral Hipper to take a short, direct route to Germany.
 The ship joined Scharnhorst and Gneisenau at 08:00 on 12 April, and they reached Wilhelmshaven at 22:00, Admiral Hipper with only 125 out of 3005 cubic meters of fuel remaining.
-Admiral Hipper went into drydock where it was discovered the ship had been damaged more severely by the collision with Glowworm than had previously been thought.
+Admiral Hipper went into dry dock where it was discovered the ship had been damaged more severely by the collision with Glowworm than had previously been thought.
 Nevertheless, repairs were completed in the span of two weeks.